The

 The thing that

-set me off (and still seems to set me off even 200 years later) was that the best locations for their forts already
+set me off (and still seems to set me off even 200 years later) was that their forts were where the natives had settled.
+They realized that the natives had figured out the best places to live so they would just murder all the natives and

-take over the location.
-The Russians would not even bother to scout out the best location.
-They would just find the largest indian settlement and assume it was the best location and then murder them all.
-This just goes to show that their intent was to take over
+take over their locations.
+The Russians never even bother to scout out locations.
+They would just find the largest Native American settlement and assume it was the best location and then murder all the indians.
+This just goes to show that Russias intent was to ruthlessly take over

 America.
 We had solid evidence of their plans much earlier (by 1805) and